akinjide/akinjide-www/content/2019/into-the-unknown.md

 - I’m finally at a point where I can do a bit of casual travel, and this year I plan on doing some more.
 - Take some time to look at the things I have and if it’s serving me or if not give it out.
 - Review my personal and professional progress every month, etc. Certain things like this are easily overlooked as time passes, but are things that I’d like to ensure I do so that I can make necessary adjustments to myself when necessary.
-- Save money and pay of debts.
+- Save money and pay off debts.
 - Zero waste lifestyle -- Reduce waste and eat everything in my cupboard before restocking it, basically just valuing the food and understanding its a privilege having that food and minimizing waste.
 - Weighing purchases if it adds value and not letting emotions guide my purchases thereby leading me to make negative choices that won't help my finances.
 - Take time for myself, it can be tough to take that intentional time for oneself.
 Just get some me time, simplifying my space and mindset, reflecting on the day so far and the next coming up.